yaramohamadi/Python_Persian_Crawler/README.md

 - Crawl Persian websites.
 (This works only if you are using an Iranian IP.)

 There are some minor Formatting issues when looking at the code on Github.
-But opening it with Jupyter or similar IDEs fixes it.
+But opening it with Jupyter or a similar IDE fixes it.